filipdanic/json2csvexporter/README.md

 ### API

-The `CSVExportService` implements two static methods: `create(options)` which returns a new instance of CSVExportSevice and `download(data, options)` which initalizes a new service and downloads the data right away.
+The `CSVExportService` implements two static methods: `create(options)` which returns a new instance of CSVExportService and `download(data, options)` which initializes a new service and downloads the data right away.

 For more info, dive into the code.
 It is a very simple class.